Harriet-Crimson/crispy-system/Documentation/assessment-criteria.markdown

 AC-2C3: Given Cassie has permission to add a task and has internet access, when Cassie creates a task, then The booking should be updated and relayed to the students in a timely manner.
 [Core]

-AC-2D1: Given module does not already exist, when Cassie creates a task, then new module is created.
+AC-2D1: Given module does not already exist, when Cassie creates the module, then new module is created.
 [Core]

-AC-2D2: Given module does already exist, when Cassie creates a task, then study planner not updated and she is informed.
+AC-2D2: Given module does already exist, when Cassie creates the module, then study planner is not updated and she is informed.
 [Edge Case]

 **Graham Sutherland**